Collaborative for Recovery Focused Change

 - Implementing site-based training for all staff on the role of peer services

-- Developing and improving upon agency-based hiring practices, supervision approaches, and career ladder development for peer support service staff
+- Developing and improving upon agency-based hiring practices, supervision approaches, and career ladder development for peer support staff

 - Creating recovery-oriented, integrated physical and behavioral health peer support staff roles